bonsk/Remindeer/README.md

-# Remindeer

-This is a new version
+This is my file for conor.

-Fixed a few things - yes
-ok